owoolnough/GPOpen/README.md

 [entropy,pprob,surprisal] = PGentropy(phonemes,graphemes,weighting);

 ### NGparser.m ###
 This script attempts to parse words into graphemes without knowing their phonology.
-This uses the probabilities of occurence of multi-letter graphemes calculated from GPparser.
+This uses the probabilities of occurence of multi-letter graphemes from a corpus of 33k words.

 ## Data Files ##
 ### GraphemePhoneme.csv ###